 - Use a browser you trust when shopping and banking online.

-- Use all the security features offered by banks.
+- Also Use all the security features offered by banks.

 - Use a password manager.
 Most banking Trojans can log keystrokes.
 By using a password manager to fill in passwords, you avoid physically typing credentials, which essentially makes a keylogger useless.